-The school provides education for boys and girls aged between 11 and 16 years who may have experienced emotional, behavioural and social difficulties.
-They will be supported in the transition onto College; further education, apprenticeships or into full-time employment.
+The school provides education for boys and girls aged between 11 and 16 years who may have experienced social, emotional and behavioural difficulties.
+They will be fully supported in the transition process onto College; further education, apprenticeships or into full-time employment.